Ayoub Khan: Member of Parliament

 In February 2025, Khan tabled a motion to make a visa scheme for Palestinians with family ties in the United Kingdom.
 In April 2025, he was joined by Liberal Democrat councillors in calling for the armed forces to help remove uncollected rubbish from Birmingham streets at an early stage of the 2025 Birmingham bin strike, and charged that a decade of "financial mismanagement of Labour-run Birmingham city council" had provided "a damning indictment of Labour's inability to govern".

-In July 2025, Khan voted against an motion that would decriminalise abortions that occur after 24 weeks of pregnancy.
+In July 2025, Khan voted against a motion that would decriminalise abortions that occur after 24 weeks of pregnancy.

 On 31 July 2025, he took up the position of a director in the newly incorporated Your Party UK Limited alongside other members of the Independent Alliance.

 Positions

 LGBT rights

 In the past, when asked if he supported LGBT rights including marriage equality, Khan has stated that "My personal opinion as a Muslim is well known.
 You only have to look at what other Muslims believe, what's taught".